Fort McMurray Stargazing & Astronomy Report

 The south-east horizon is dark.
 Faint stars are visible close to the ground.

-The south-south-east horizon is dark.
-Faint stars are visible close to the ground.
+The south-south-east horizon is fully dark.
+Faint stars are visible to within a few degrees of the ground and the Milky Way reaches the horizon on clear nights.

 south-south-west - excellent